DevEnol/survey-page/README.md

-This is a survey sample page
+This is a survey sample page,
-URL to view this page: https://devenol.github.io/survey-page/
+visit this URL to view the page: https://devenol.github.io/survey-page/